Carlos487/avaloniaui.net/src/AvaloniaUI.Net/wwwroot/docs/quickstart/ide-support.md

 ## JetBrains Rider

-The [JetBrains Rider](https://www.jetbrains.com/rider/) IDE has inbuilt support for Avalonia XAML starting in 2020.2 including first-class support for Avalonia-specific XAML features and custom code inspections.
+The [JetBrains Rider](https://www.jetbrains.com/rider/) IDE has built-in support for Avalonia XAML [starting in 2020.3](https://www.jetbrains.com/rider/whatsnew/2020-3/#version-2020-3-avalonia-support) including first-class support for Avalonia-specific XAML features and custom code inspections.

-See the [blog post](https://www.jetbrains.com/rider/whatsnew/#avalonia-support) for more information,.
+See the [JetBrains Rider 2020.3 release announcement](https://www.jetbrains.com/rider/whatsnew/2020-3/#version-2020-3-avalonia-support) for more information,.

 Rider does not yet provide a visual designer, but this is in development.
 See [the GitHub project](https://github.com/ForNeVeR/AvaloniaRider) for more information and instructions on how to install.